March 15 2022

 COMPANION FLOWERS

-An easy to grow annual with large fuzzy leaves that have a cucumber flavour.
+Borage is an easy to grow annual with large fuzzy leaves that have a cucumber flavour.
 The blue flowers can be used to add colour and taste to drinks and salads.
 Borage deters hornworm and cabbage worms, and is particularly useful planted near tomatoes and strawberries.
 Plant directly in ground after last frost.
 Seed depth 0.5-1cm (¼”-½”).

-Nasturtium – Alaska Mix (Heritage, edible)
+Nasturtium Jewel Double Mix (Heritage, edible)

 Seed Source: Halifax Seed; Photo Credit: Halifax Seed